ZiyoumaSchool/todoappgo/README.md

     Run `yarn start` to see your component's stories at `http://localhost:3000`

     If you have succeed well done !!!
 You can start focusing on the app

+NB : To install all the dependencies you need to run the command "yarn" this will install some of the package feature added on this project.

 ## 🔎 What's inside?